• Skip to main content

 Top down view of Polish lazanki pasta in package, with pointed cabbage on top of round wooden board.

-What cabbage is best to use in lazanki recipe
+What cabbage to use with pasta

-1.Cut the cabbage in half lengthwise and cut out the tough middle bit.
-Chop the cabbage (not too thinly), removing the tougher bits of leaves.
-(If you leave these in your cabbage will not cook evenly).
+1. Prepare cabbage: Cut the cabbage in half lengthwise and cut out the tough middle bit.
+Roughly chop the cabbage removing the tougher bits of leaves (if you leave these in your cabbage will not cook evenly).

 2 halves of pointed cabbage, partly chopped on cutting board with knife.

-2. In a large shallow pan heat up the oil, add the chopped cabbage and fry for about 4 minutes over a medium heat stirring often.
+2. Cook onion: In a large shallow pan heat the oil, add the onion and cook gently for about 3 minutes until softened, stirring often.

 Chopped cabbage in large white dish with wooden spatula.

-3. Season, cover and simmer for about 10-15 minutes, or until tender, stirring occasionally.
+4. Cook cabbage: Season with salt and pepper, add 4-6 tablespoons of water, cover and simmer for about 10-15 minutes, or until tender, stirring occasionally.

 • For best results I recommend using sweet, spring green cabbage or pointed cabbage.